 Workplace mediation is a way to resolve disputes between employers and employees without having to go to a tribunal or court.
-This often means you can reach an outcome that everyone agrees on, much faster and without destroying the future relationship between the parties involved.
+This often means you can reach an outcome that everyone agrees on much more quickly, and without destroying the future relationship between the parties involved.

-An employment tribunal is often the last attempt to resolve a situation that has become deeply divided and irreconcilable.
+An employment tribunal is often the last attempt to resolve conflict that has become deeply divided and irreconcilable.
 A workplace mediator can be involved much earlier in the dispute, allowing the parties to keep talks moving forwards on more amicable terms.

 It’s important to understand what a workplace mediator can and cannot do.